 Understand where everyone is coming from

-You and your parents/family will likely have different - and potentially conflicting - ideas and expectations regarding your future.
+You and your parents/family may have different - and potentially conflicting - ideas and expectations regarding your future.
 What's important here is how you can resolve this in a constructive and healthy way, as well as understand where your parents/family are coming from.
 They might just want you to succeed or to be happy, it could be that their idea of happiness and/or success is different to yours, or perhaps their concern is related to their own expectations of themselves being projected onto you.
 That is, your parents or family likely mean well, but you just might not agree with their viewpoint.

 Pick a time when your parents/family are free and relaxed.
-Chatting to them when they're stressed is a recipe for arguments.
+Chatting to them when they're stressed or short on time is a recipe for arguments.

 Tell them what you'd like to do instead and what that involves - even if you're not entirely sure.
 Not everyone knows what they want to do but showing that you're thinking about the future will help reassure them that you're actively figuring things out.

 Make sure to also listen to their point of view.

 If the conversation is going nowhere, agree to disagree and take a break.
 Once things have cooled off a bit, return to this conversation when everyone is ready.
 Otherwise, seek support from another person outside your family.

 Chat to someone else if you need help